 Co-ed vs. Single Sex

-The boys and girls you look after at camp will sleep in separate accommodation – even at coeducational (co-ed) summer camps – and in some cases will even have different campuses.
+The boys and girls you look after at camp will sleep in separate accommodations – even at coeducational (co-ed) summer camps.
+In some cases, they will even have different campuses.

-The vast majority of the camps that we work with fall into this category as they offer a wide range of ‘traditional’ camp activities including sports, outdoor adventure, performing & creative arts, aquatics and horseback riding.
+The vast majority of the camps that we work with fall into this category.
+That’s because they offer a wide range of ‘traditional’ camp activities including sports, outdoor adventure, performing & creative arts, aquatics and horseback riding.

 Campers are given the opportunity to participate in all of these activities at some point throughout their stay, and they can often choose to focus on their favourites.

 In addition to the daily activities, there will be a number of special events throughout the summer that really encompass the spirit and traditions that have evolved over the years.